Fano resonances for tilted linear and quadratic band touching dispersions in a harmonically driven potential well: Introduction

 In particular, in this work we investigate the transmission spectra for a harmonically driven potential well considering tilted LBT and QBT systems (see Figs. \ref{fig:graphene-band-tilt} and \ref{fig:qbt-band-tilt}).
 We find that the Fano resonance energy decreases and increases for LBT and QBT, respectively, when increasing the magnitude of the transverse tilt momenta (see Figs. \ref{fig:graphene-transmission-posky}, \ref{fig:graphene-transmission-negky}, \ref{fig:qbt-transmission-posky}, and \ref{fig:qbt-transmission-negky}).
 Interestingly, positive (negative) tilt always shifts the Fano resonance energy upward (downward) for positive transverse momenta, while the findings are reversed for negative transverse momenta.
 These results hence indicate that the product of the tilt and transverse momenta is the important factor in engineering the Fano resonance energy.
 Importantly, by just identifying the Fano resonance peaks for positive and negative transverse motion we can even determine the strength of the tilt, without any prior knowledge of the tilt.
 Furthermore, the qualitative differences between the Fano resonances also clearly distinguishes between the LBT and QBT dispersions.
 We furthermore study the shot noise and differential shot noise spectra where we find an inflection region and clear undulation, respectively, marking the emergence of the Fano resonance (see Figs. \ref{fig:graphene-shotnoise-posky}, \ref{fig:graphene-shotnoise-negky}, \ref{fig:qbt-shotnoise-posky}, and \ref{fig:qbt-shotnoise-negky}).
 Notably, the differential shot noise and transmission spectra behave in an similar manner.
 This additionally suggests that the overlap between dominant Floquet sidebands and renormalized energies of the quasi-bound well states is essential to observe Fano resonances.

 The remaining of this article is organized as follows.
 Sec.~\ref{sec2} discusses the models of LBT and QBT dispersions and the methods for solving for the transmission spectra and and shot noise.
 In Sec.~\ref{sec3} we report our numerical results where the effects of tilt and transverse momentum are extensively studied in both transmission and shot noise spectra for LBT and QBT systems.
 In Sec.~\ref{sec4} we analyze the results, especially in terms of the underlying band dispersion and provide plausible arguments to understand the numerical results.
+We discuss the limitations of our work with regard to realistic mesoscopic devices in Sec.~\ref{sec_new}.
 At the end, in Sec.~\ref{sec5}, we conclude with possible future scopes.